 John Uden produced his best ride of the season to take fourth spot.

 Neil Wylie, and the ever present Emma Waite rounded out the top six.

 Scratch marker Thomas Audeau claimed fastest time honours, riding the course in 66.39.

 Co-markers Tony Ward and Hamish McDonald recorded second and third time.

 The juniors and division 2 contested a 15km handicap event.

-Next week the Club will contest a 48km event around the Grahams Road block.
+Next week the Club will contest a 50km handicap event around the Gardiners Road, Rakaia block.